deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

 We want to build tools to break the sentences in the reviews into sub-windows or contexts, grouping them by their SentenceID.

 * For deep-belief networks (DBNs), we'll build a simple moving window and label each window within a sentence by sentiment.
+We'll be using a sequence moving window approach with the Viterbi algorithm to label phrases.
+This is similar to the approach used by Ronan Collobert et al in the paper [Natural Language Processing (Almost) From Scratch](https://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/35671.pdf).
+The features are word vectors, explained below.
 * For recursive neural tensor networks (RNTNs), we'll demonstrate how to label trees as sub-contexts.
 Each sub-node of the tree matches a span that also has a particular label.
+[Created by Richard Socher et al](http://nlp.stanford.edu/~socherr/EMNLP2013_RNTN.pdf), a recursive neural tensor network is a tree-parsing algorithm in which neural nets are attached to the individual nodes on a binary tree.
+The leaves of the tree are word vectors.

 We focus on sub-contexts for sentiment analysis, because context and subcontexts, not isolated words, are what capture sentiment signals best.